Mobile Media Program

 About Project Devices

-The iPad mini 4 offers many benefits over the traditional camera -> computer -> delivery workflow, offering features like still photography, on-device editing, web access, audio recording, note taking and video uploading.
+For traditional media production, the iPad offers many benefits over the camera → computer → delivery workflow, like still photography, on-device editing, web access, audio recording, note taking and video uploading.

-This form factor also provides a much larger, Retina resolution screen for framing shots and editing video, audio and still images than phones or point and shoot video cameras.
+This form factor provides a much larger, Retina resolution screen for framing shots and editing video, peering into augmented spaces and combining media to create unique stories than phones.

-We have 30 devices that are available to loan during the semester.
+We have 30 devices that are available to loan across the Commonwealth during the semester.
 We also have smaller numbers of accessories like Apple Pencil that can be added on an as-needed basis.